Select Page

 • Have developed a deep appreciation of the transformative force of the Quran

-• Be able to meaningfully draw upon the Quran for the purposes of their own life and the lives of others
+• Be able to effectively draw upon the Quran and its teachings for ones own life and the lives of others

 In-Depth Tafsir